t3ng214/aws-alexa-workshop-ask/README.md

 5. Select the Custom model button to add it to your skill, and select the Create Skill button at the top right.
 ![](img/workshop/custom-skill.png)

 6. You can choose to build the Interaction Model for your skill by adding intents, slots, etc, manully, which we have already done in Lex.
-So we are going to re-use our Lex intents, slots.
+So we are going to re-use our Lex intents, slots. **Choose 'Start from scratch'**

 7. On the left hand navigation panel, select the JSON Editor tab under Interaction Model.
 In the textfield provided, replace code line 5 to 23 with the code in the zip file exported from Lex.
 Follow the instruction below.
 *	a.
 Select code line 5 to 23, delete it.
 ![](img/workshop/json-editor.png)

 *	b.
 Open the .zip file you export from Lex in Visual Studio or any other text edit file.
 (If you find it is hard to follow, replace the entire code in the textfield provided with alexa-developer-console-personal-banker.json.
 Then you can skip step c, d, e, and jump to step 8.)

 *	c.
 Select the highlighted part below.
 Copy it.
 ![](img/workshop/9-7-c.png)